A peek at ZIOPHARM Oncology Inc. (ZIOP): Who has invested in It?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-ZIOPHARM Oncology Inc. (NASDAQ: ZIOP) is 71.03% higher on its value in year-to-date trading and has touched a low of $1.79 and a high of $5.95 in the current 52-week trading range.
+ZIOPHARM Oncology Inc. (NASDAQ: ZIOP) is 82.94% higher on its value in year-to-date trading and has touched a low of $1.79 and a high of $5.95 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ZIOP stock was last observed hovering at around $4.68 in the last trading session, with the day’s loss setting it -0.37% off its average median price target of $6.50 for the next 12 months.
-It is also 42.53% off the consensus price target high of $7.50 offered by 8 analysts, but current levels are -43.67% lower than the price target low of $3.00 for the same period.
+The ZIOP stock was last observed hovering at around $4.07 in the last trading session, with the day’s gains setting it 0.54% off its average median price target of $6.50 for the next 12 months.
+It is also 38.53% off the consensus price target high of $7.50 offered by 8 analysts, but current levels are -53.67% lower than the price target low of $3.00 for the same period.

 ZIOPHARM Oncology Inc. (ZIOP) Analyst Forecasts

-ZIOPHARM Oncology Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.1.The EPS is expected to shrink by -173.40% this year.
+ZIOPHARM Oncology Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.1.The EPS is expected to grow by 45.60% this year.

 ZIOPHARM Oncology Inc. (ZIOP) Insider Activity